Sid Caesar: Working with writers

 Steve Allen claimed, "Sid's was the show to which all comedy writers aspired.
 It was the place to be."
 While Caesar did not write his dialogue, he made all final decisions.
 His writers, such as Mel Brooks, felt they "had a great instrument in Caesar that we could all play, and we played it very well."
 As for Caesar, Nachman describes him basically as an "inspired idea man who allowed the writers to take more risks" than other TV shows.
 Woody Allen remembers that "...you wrote situations," instead of jokes, as in "This Is Your Story" with Carl Reiner, a parody of the popular TV show This Is Your Life.
-It was said to be "Caesar's personal favorite" sketch.
+That April 1954 sketch was said to be "Caesar's personal favorite."
+Even more, though it aired seventy-two years ago, it's claimed to have "produced what is probably the longest and loudest burst of laughter—genuine laughter, neither piped in nor prompted—in the history of television."

 In many cases, sketch dialogue was not even written down, but simply indicated by describing a scene, as in, "Sid does man coming home from business mad."
 Sometimes, said Larry Gelbart, it was "organized chaos," and when watching the writers create from offstage, felt, "...it was a religious experience."
 To Mel Brooks, "it was a zoo.
 Everyone pitched lines at Sid.
 Jokes would be changed fifty times."
 Naturally there were some explosive episodes: "Mr. Caesar once dangled a terrified Mr. Brooks from an 18th-story window until colleagues restrained him.
 With one punch, he knocked out a horse that had thrown his wife off its back, a scene that Mr. Brooks replayed in his movie Blazing Saddles."